Dheatly23/scoped-stream-sink/README.md

-# scoped-sink
+# scoped-stream-sink

-Convenience library to construct sink.
+Convenience library to construct streams and sinks.

 ## How to Use